 Of the siege itself, Livy indicates that once the outer wall was breached, Hannibal employed siege towers and ballistae to reduce the defenders.
 I have left out the use of these siege weapons and included only battering rams.
 He was successful in undermining a large portion of the wall with pickaxes.
 According to history, the defenders fought with supreme valor and continued building new defenses to shore up the failing fortifications.
 When defeat became unavoidable, the wealthy rejected Hannibal’s terms and attempted to destroy all their wealth in great fires.
 Hannibal had offered to allow them to leave and was prepared to grant the inhabitants land on which to build a new town.
-When the wealthy tried to deny him their riches, he ordered thousands of the citizens to be executed.
+When the wealthy citizens instead tried to destroy and hide their riches, he ordered thousands of the Saguntuns to be executed.

 Being a mercenary army, there were warriors from many far-flung lands such as the Numidian horsemen whom I describe as Masulians.
 Their correct name was Massylii.
 While stirrups were unknown in this era, the Massylii did not even use reins to control their mounts.
 They were truly at one with their horses which would follow their riders much as our pet dogs follow us.

 As for deities, I have improvised based on the minimal archaeological evidence left from pre-Roman times.
 For the Iberians, I have based names on known gods and goddesses of the Gauls and Celts.
 As far as the sacrifices of maidens attributed to the high priest and priestess of Sagunt, this is entirely fictional.